Join Opinion page team for Zoom chat with Scarlett Vogel-Ham, financial advisor

 The Arizona Daily Star Opinion team will host our weekly reader chat Thursday, Nov.
 4, at 2 p.m.
 Our special guest will be financial adviser Scarlett Vogel-Ham.

 Let’s talk money!
-Vogel-Ham will discuss financial and retirement planning, and who needs to work with a financial advisor.
+Vogel-Ham will discuss financial and retirement planning, and talk about who needs to work with a financial adviser.
 Bring your questions!

 If you would like to join the conversation Thursday, email Opinion coordinator Sara Brown at sbrown@tucson.com, and she will email you the Zoom link; or, here is the meeting ID: 935 4617 8115 and password: 346308.
 Or use this link to connect to the Zoom meeting https://zoom.us/j/93546178115?pwd=cmNjNDZRaG9IUXliZGtvYkNGZTZsUT09